-A heavily fictionalized account of the late 80s wrestling phenomena the Gorgeous Ladies of Wrestling, “GLOW” takes the real story (chronicled in this moving documentary “G.L.O.W.: The Story of the Gorgeous Ladies of Wrestling”) and morphs it into a sweet, often very funny look at the intersection of women, money, power, the perils of entrepreneurship, and 1980s hair.
+A heavily fictionalized account of the late ‘80s wrestling phenomena the Gorgeous Ladies of Wrestling, “GLOW” takes the real story (chronicled in this moving documentary “G.L.O.W.: The Story of the Gorgeous Ladies of Wrestling”) and morphs it into a sweet, often very funny look at the intersection of women, money, power, the perils of entrepreneurship, and 1980s hair.

-Alison Brie plays Ruth Wilder, a struggling actress who backs into in this wrestling startup when she is out of options.
+Alison Brie plays Ruth Wilder, a struggling actress who backs into this wrestling startup when she is out of options.
 Betty Gilpin (looking EXACTLY like Nicole Brown Simpson for some reason) plays her best frienemy Debbie, who also joins the crew.

-And then there’s Marc Maron, who has been apparently waiting his whole life to play Sam Sylvia, the schlock filmmaker who serves as the wrestling crew’s head writer, director and co-producer.
+And then there’s Marc Maron, who apparently has been waiting his whole life to play Sam Sylvia, the schlock filmmaker who serves as the wrestling crew’s head writer, director and co-producer.
 Maron can apparently do “mildly sleazy” and “not as awful as he first seems” as well as anyone alive.
 The first season is eight half-hour episodes and just flies by.

 2. “The Defiant Ones” (HBO)

-Sure, it’s essentially a four hour Behind the Music without the melodramatic voice overs, but it’s a four hour Behind the Music about Interscope Records head Jimmy Ioivine and producer/executive Dr. Dre, two of the most powerful, influential people in the last 30 years of popular music.
+Sure, it’s essentially a four-hour “Behind the Music” without the melodramatic voice-overs, but it’s a four-hour “Behind the Music” about Interscope Records head Jimmy Iovine and producer/executive Dr. Dre, two of the most powerful, influential people in the past 30 years of popular music.

-Iovine’s story starts in the 1970s, an Italian kid from New York City longshoremen stock who worked his way from sweeping up a studio to engineer on “Born to Run” to producer (Patti Smith, Tom Petty, Stevie Nicks, etc.) to co-founder of Interscope, where his path eventually crossed with a post-NWA Dr. Dre.
+Iovine’s story starts in the 1970s, an Italian kid from New York City longshoremen stock who worked his way from sweeping up a studio to engineer on “Born to Run,” to producer (Patti Smith, Tom Petty, Stevie Nicks, etc.), to co-founder of Interscope, where his path eventually crossed with a post-N.W.A.
+Dr. Dre.

 Dre, fresh from leaving N.W.A., was looking for someone to put out “The Chronic,” which became one of hip-hop’s true game-changers.
 (We go back to Dre’s childhood as well).
-Interscope got into bed with Death Row Records and the rest is history, a history which ends up involving U2, Nine Inch Nails, Tupac, Marilyn Manson and more.
+Interscope got into bed with Death Row Records and the rest is history, a history that ends up involving U2, Nine Inch Nails, Tupac, Marilyn Manson and more.

-Director Allen Hughes is a canny documentarian and talks to most of the major players and the whole thing is catnip for music doc nerds.
+Director Allen Hughes is a canny documentarian and talks to most of the major players, and the whole thing is catnip for music doc nerds.

 And the scene of a very young Dre blending “Please Mr. Postman” with some old school electro ... well, it was 30-plus years ago and still sounds shocking.

 Is it the best show on TV?

-Let’s be real: you probably didn’t watch this the first time around.
+Let’s be real: You probably didn’t watch this the first time around.

-Jude Law is somehow absolutely perfect to play Lenny Belardo, aka Pope Pius XII, the sleaziest Pope of all time.
+Jude Law is somehow absolutely perfect to play Lenny Belardo, aka Pope Pius XII, the sleaziest pope of all time.

 Law slithers around the screen, imports a kangaroo to leap around the Vatican, hangs out with Diane Keaton as a nun who ran the orphanage in which he grew up and generally makes for an unsettling presence.
 (Also, Keaton’s absolute refusal to act just adds to the overall oddness.)